Licences & Laws

 Any ebike that is capable of a speed in excess of 15.5mph or has a motor rating above 250w is generally referred to as a as a speed pedelec, or s-pedelec.
 In the UK these bikes are classed as L1e category road vehicles and require registration with DVLA for use on the public highway.
 This means the bike must have European certificate of conformity and be type approved as a L1e road vehicle.

 To use on the public highway these bikes must be registered with the DVLA (have a number plate fitted), have a minimum of third party road risk insurance, the rider must wear a motorbike style crash helmet, and must have appropriate driving licence (a CBT, more info in the next section).
+These bikes are classed as road vehicles and therefore cannot be used on cycle paths, cycle lanes etc. They are subject to all the same laws that a motorcycle or moped would be.

 After speed pedelecs, the next category will generally be electric mopeds restricted to 28mph (45kmh).
 These can be thought of in a similar way to a Honda 50cc petrol moped.
 As a moped, they can be ridden by any rider 16 or over who has either passed a CBT course or has category AM or P on their existing driver licence.
 These are classed as L1e-B, which is the same as a Speed Pedelec (L1e-B).